Cost to Fix Leaking Toilet: Professional Guide

 • Code violations discovered at resale inspections

-CountBricks clients often discover the cost difference between DIY and a licensed pro is narrower than expected when accounting for tool rental, material waste and potential rework.
+The cost difference between DIY and a licensed pro is often narrower than expected when accounting for tool rental, material waste, and potential rework.

 Scenario: Wax ring failure with minor subfloor rot.